Airport Central railway station: History

 In November 2018, construction on the Skybridge started.
-Construction on Airport Central station's steel structure and the concrete concourse slab began in early 2019.
+Construction on the station's steel structure and the concrete concourse slab began in early 2019.
 The 35 m escalators were installed in May and June 2019.
 In mid-2019, construction of the platform and ventilation structures at the eastern and western ends of the station began and the modules for the Skybridge began to be lifted into place.
 By November 2019, the concourse slab and the steel lift frames were complete and the Skybridge was connected to the station.
 The Skybridge achieved practical completion in early 2020.
 By March 2020, the station was 70 percent complete and the roof was beginning to be installed.
 The roof was mostly complete by June 2020, allowing work such as the fit-out of escalators and lifts and the installation of cladding along the walls to commence.

-On 18 December 2018, state Transport Minister Rita Saffioti announced that the opening date of the project had been delayed from 2020 to 2021.
-In May 2021, Saffioti announced that the project had been delayed again, this time with the opening date being in the first half of 2022.
-Following the state budget on 12 May 2022, the government changed its position on the line's opening date, saying it would open some time later in the year.
+In December 2018, State Transport Minister Rita Saffioti announced that the opening date of the project had been delayed from 2020 to 2021.
+In May 2021, she announced that the project had been delayed again, the new opening date being the first half of 2022.
+Following the state budget in May 2022, the government changed its position on the line's opening date, saying it would open some time later in the year.
 On 16 August, the opening date was revealed to be 9 October 2022, which is when the station did open.